Warwickshire welly walks and more

 MUSIC: ORCHESTRA OF THE SWAN DIGITAL CONCERTS

-If your son or daughter is very musical they can now listen to a number of streamed online concerts by this highly acclaimed Stratford-upon-Avon-based orchestra including Luna, Wind, Sand & Stars and Doubles.
+If your son or daughter is musical they they may enjoy listening to a number of streamed online concerts by this highly acclaimed Stratford-upon-Avon-based orchestra including Luna, Wind, Sand & Stars and Doubles.

 This virtual event, hosted by Warwick District Council, is aimed at young people, students and school children across Coventry and Warwickshire, wanting to find out more about a career in the gaming industry.
 Attendance is free and it’s managed by an app through Whova to enable virtual networking.